 In 2015, reported email response handling times reversed the improvements of recent years, especially in the all-important 'less than 1 hour' segment.
-This year, the proportion of emails answered the same working day is only 51%, while those taking more than 1 day has grown again to 42%, the worst figure on record.
+This year, the proportion of emails answered the same working day is 59%, while those taking more than 1 day is 36%, an improvement on 2021's worst figures on record.